Fuck for Satan (2013)

 There is a room that animates your poop, causing first a voiding of bowels and then a battle with your own animated turds.

 The monsters in Fuck for Satan are creative and all have unique abilities.
 A bizarre animate writing creature that comes to life upon the reading of a cursed book and a dick monster that feeds on bad luck (The Luck Sucker).
 None of them really need to fought in order to complete the adventure, and the dick monster gets stronger the more natural ones you throw, an interesting concept and an unusually complex array of abilities for what is essentially, a joke monster.

 Even if the players complete the dungeon, which is by no means a certainty, the cult or the missing children are not here.
-Further investigation within the village reveals a secretive cult within the village.
-They are a band straight men that have sex with eachother thinking they are women and worshiping a giant phallic creature that crash-landed here 20 days ago.
+Further investigation within the village reveals a secretive cult: A band straight men that have sex with each-other thinking they are actually having sex with women and worshiping a giant phallic creature that crash-landed here 20 days ago.
 The dick-alien makes everyone do gay.
 They have almost nothing to do with the overall plot (the alien apparently tried to communicate telepathically with a bear, causing it to gain a limited sort of Bear-like self-awareness).
 The animals that were missing were the farmer’s own, sacrificed to the alien because they believed it was hungry.